 We’ve enhanced our apartment in Hood River, Oregon with reproductions of two famous paintings.
-On the left is “Bridal Veil Falls, Yosemite Valley, by Thomas Hill.
+(Actually, since we moved to the state of Washington, they now hang in our bedroom in White Salmon.)
+The left is “Bridal Veil Falls, Yosemite Valley”, by Thomas Hill.
 On the right, “Fur Traders Descending the Missouri” by George Caleb Bingham.

 This link will take you to eight different albums, with dozens of photos.
 Thanks Lincoln (Ben’s father)!
 Click on “Lincoln’s Photos from 2017 Reunion” above. and then click on Photos.

 Oh, yes, you can sign the Guestbook too!

 Anna reports on some explosive devices found in the metal tool shed next to the barn.

 “Terry saw them in the shed, they were in the original box, clearly labeled.

 T called the sheriff cause he knew better than to touch them.
 He still needs his hands.
 They came with 1/2 a dozen vehicles including the fire truck and paramedics in case it went sideways.
 Everything went as planned and the law enforcement guys seemed to enjoy a call that wasn’t about a crime.”

 Video of the explosion can be found here: Blasting Caps .

 I found this picture of my (G-2) 13th gt-grandfather as I was doing some poking around in the Pteete geneology.
 His name is Sir Anthony Wingfield (1475-1552).
 Thought you might be interested in seeing it.

 Anna took this picture while walking around the Grass Valley property yesterday.
 This is the dam at the crossing to the lower pasture.